 - The value of lost benefits, such as unused sick time or 401k contributions that the deceased’s employer would have made if not for the death

 - The deceased’s state of health before the accident occurred

 - The age and circumstances of the deceased’s dependents (Did they have young children at home, for example?)

 - Medical bills accrued during the treatment of the deceased’s final illness or injury

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims and their families for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims and their families for more than 20 years.
 If you have lost a loved one in an accident, we are here to support you in this difficult time.
 Learn about your options by having a free consultation with one of our specialists.
 Because we take all of our personal injury cases on a contingency fee basis—including wrongful death cases—you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.